-When you need a professional for repairing mirrors, call FEDERAL GLASS AND MIRROR at 508-872-3563.
+When you have any glass need, call FEDERAL GLASS AND MIRROR.
 Mike and John Purpura have a long family history of excellence in many types of glass replacement and installation.